West Coast Theatre

 In September 1925, West Coast Theatres took over, with C.E.
 Walker remaining on as resident manager.
 Later names were the Fox Walker Theatre, West Coast Walker Theatre and finally the Fox West Coast Theatre.
 In its early years, in addition to movies, the theatre also associated with the Orpheum Vaudeville Circuit, playing direct hits from the Orpheum Theatre in Los Angeles.

-In the late-1950’s, the interior of the theatre was given a ‘Skouras-style oramentation, similar to many of the Fox West Coast theatres at that time.
+By 1950 it was operated by Cabart Theaters Corp.
+In the late-1950’s, the interior of the theatre was given a ‘Skouras-style ornamentation, similar to many of the Fox West Coast theatres at that time.
 The theatre was closed as a movie theatre during the 1980’s and fell into disrepair.
 In 1991, the Christian Tabernacle bought it for $750,000 and put another $50,000 into its restoration.
 Pete Montanez, a church member and general contractor, gave up two years of his time and donated $200,000 in labor to restore the theatre.
-He did all this work,despite the handicap of previously losing his right forearm in an accident.
+He did all this work, despite the handicap of previously losing his right forearm in an accident.

 The building was placed on the National Register of Historic Places in 1982.